MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 These scenarios have specific digital certificate considerations.
 For more information, see [Azure Firewall Premium certificates](/azure/firewall/premium-certificates).

-Without TLS inspection, Azure Firewall has no visibility in the data that flows in the encrypted TLS tunnel, and so it is less secure.
+Without TLS inspection, Azure Firewall has no visibility in the data that flows in the encrypted TLS tunnel, and so it's less secure.

 For example, Azure Virtual Desktop doesn't support [SSL termination](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
 You should review your specific workloads to understand how to provide TLS inspection.